 What should I do if my VPN server is down?

 Try connecting to an alternate server if available.
 If no alternate server exists, contact your IT team to confirm the gateway status.
 Do not force a new server address on your own.
+Can surfshark vpn be shared absolutely and its one of its standout features 2026

 How often should I update the AnyConnect client?